 Once you have children, real estate becomes more valuable.
 A vacation property is great if you have children who love going up.
 They will build fond memories and utilize the property more once they become adults.

 However, if you don’t have children, owning a vacation property really is a suboptimal use of money.

 Buying a vacation property can be a wise long-term investment if you buy at the right time.
 But in order to capitalize on your investment, you must either make rental income or sell.
 If that’s the case, are you really buying a vacation property for a better lifestyle, or are you simply buying an investment property to make money?
 Hopefully you can do both.

 For the large majority of people, buying a vacation property is a waste of money.
 You simply won’t use the property enough to justify the costs.
 The memories over the past eight years of ownership have been wonderful.
 But I sure wouldn’t mind having several hundred thousand more dollars in the bank right now!

-Explore real estate crowdsourcing opportunities: If you don’t have the downpayment to buy a property, don’t want to deal with the hassle of managing real estate, or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.
+Explore real estate crowdsourcing opportunities.
+If you don’t have the downpayment to buy a property, don’t want to deal with the hassle of managing real estate, or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.

-Shop around for a mortgage: Check the latest mortgage rates online through LendingTree.
+Shop around for a mortgage.
+Check the latest mortgage rates online through Credible.
 They’ve got one of the largest networks of lenders that compete for your business.
-Your goal should be to get as many written offers as possible and then use the offers as leverage to get the lowest interest rate possible.

-Updated for 2019 and beyond.
+Updated for 2021 and beyond.